cyrusjc/shoestring/README.md

 -- INCOMPLETE --

-all the backend + front end for shoestring.cafe
+all the backend + front end for https://shoestring.cafe

 Hobby projected hosted on AWS Lightsail.